rexlbias/rexlbias.github.io/README.md

-# Cybersecurity Analyst
+# Technical Support Engineer

 ## Professional Summary

+This professional brings a robust educational background in cybersecurity from the University of Nevada-Las Vegas, where they earned a Cybersecurity Certificate with courses in Microsoft Security Systems Administration, Securing a Network, and Threat Hunting.
+Plus, an Associate of Arts in Organizational Management from Mesa Community College, highlighting business, communication, and human relations skills.

-A solid cybersecurity education from the University of Nevada-Las Vegas, complemented by a suite of industry-recognized certifications such as CompTIA Security+, SC-900, and CCNA, prepares this candidate to tackle complex security challenges.
-Hands-on experience in cyber defense, network security, and incident management positions the applicant as an asset for any organization.
-A background in organizational management and team leadership further enhances technical expertise, making this applicant ideal for roles focused on protecting digital assets and infrastructure.
-Proficiency spans across various operating systems and networking technologies, ensuring adaptability in diverse environments.
-Programming skills in languages such as Python and SQL, coupled with familiarity with tools like Wireshark and Nmap, provides the ability to contribute effectively to cybersecurity initiatives.
+With industry-recognized certifications such as CompTIA Security+, SC-900, and CCNA, this professional is well-equipped to handle complex networking and security challenges.
+Hands-on experience in cyber defense, network security, and incident management makes this professional an invaluable asset to any organization focused on protecting digital assets and infrastructure.

+This professional's proficiency extends to operating systems like Microsoft Windows, Linux kernels, MacOS, and Cisco IOS.
+They are also skilled in networking technologies, cloud platforms like AWS and Azure, and programming languages including Python, SQL, and Bash.

+The professional's toolset includes industry-standard software such as Wireshark, Nessus, Nmap/Zenmap, and Splunk, ensuring they can effectively monitor and secure network environments.
+This professional is adept at technical tasks but also excels in organizational management and team leadership, making them an ideal fit for roles that require a strategic approach to cybersecurity.

 ### Education